kolesnikovav/Autocontroller/README.md

 DELETE Requests
 https://localhost:5001/api/Blogs/Delete - Remove Blog from Your Database.
 Blog will be recived from request body

-## Handle some actions before save object:
+## Handle some actions before save and delete object:

-With your Entity type, where it's nessesary, You can implement interface The method DoBeforeSave has been called before save object.
+When You need do something before save and delete objects, You can implement interfaces The method DoBeforeSave has been called before save object.
-It returns true when object can be saved or false, when not.
+It returns true when object can be saved and deleted or false, when not.
 It returns reason text with responce.
 ```cs
     /// <summary>